Be a welcoming host

 Leaving one’s homeland is not a Sunday afternoon picnic.
 Be a welcoming host.

 Having lived with several refugees or immigrants, I know that it is very difficult for them to leave their home country.
 One person or a family leaving his or her native land does so because it is just too tough to stay.
 They just cannot take it any longer and must leave.
-I have lived and worked with probably twenty people from Ethiopia, Burundi, Eritrea, Vietnam, Poland, Afghanistan, etc. Leaving one’s homeland is not a Sunday afternoon picnic – it is very difficult because of several challenges: learning a new language, adjusting to cultural differences, having little or no money, learning a new legal system, facing possible religious or racial prejudice, finding a job, etc. But these people are willing to put up with all this because of the impossible alternative of not leaving.
+In my efforts to be a welcoming host, I have lived and worked with probably twenty people from Ethiopia, Burundi, Eritrea, Vietnam, Poland, Afghanistan, etc. Leaving one’s homeland is not a Sunday afternoon picnic – it is very difficult because of several challenges: learning a new language, adjusting to cultural differences, having little or no money, learning a new legal system, facing possible religious or racial prejudice, finding a job, etc. But these people are willing to put up with all this because of the impossible alternative of not leaving.

 I am a Catholic priest who has done parish work all my life and am now retired.
 Several refugees have lived in the same rectory as I did for a few weeks, a few months, or maybe a year or so.
 I enjoy outside activity such as jogging, canoeing, tennis, etc. Some of these people have enjoyed the same.
 I have walked the streets with people looking for a job, helped them learn how to drive, and have taught them what foods to buy, among other things.

 Working with refugees or immigrants taught me the value of a simple life